logzio/documentation/docs/shipping/Code/node-js.md

   logger.log(obj);
   ```

-To send raw text:
+To send a raw string:

   ```javascript
   logger.log('This is a log message');
   ```

-Include this line at the end of the run if you're using logzio-nodejs in a severless environment, such as AWS Lambda, Azure Functions, or Google Cloud Functions:
+For serverless environments, such as AWS Lambda, Azure Functions, or Google Cloud Functions, include this line at the end of the run:

   ```javascript
   logger.sendAndClose();
   ```

-###### Custom tags
+### Add custom tags

-You can add custom tags to your logs using the following format: `{ tags : ['tag1']}`, for example:
+Add custom tags using the following format: `{ tags : ['tag1']}`, for example:

 ```javascript
 var obj = {